Export Exchange Server emails to PST by Specific Date Range

 - Select ‘EDB to PST’ option.

-Step 2: Select offline Exchange EDB file for Recovery and Migration
+Step 2: Select offline Exchange EDB file

 - Click the ‘Browse for EDB file’button.